People

 Fernando Sanchez Quete is a research assistant working in the Loeb and Frigon research groups.
 He has a master of science in virology & immunology from Institut National de la Recherche Scientifique (INRS).
 He is known for his passion in understanding life dynamics through the biology of viruses.
 In the last five years, he has been studying both RNA and DNA viruses by using several approaches and techniques in cell and molecular biology.
 His current work in the Loeb group focuses on understanding light based disinfection mechanisms, predicting viral persistence, and detection of important viral pathogens in the environment.
 LinkedIn

-Olivia Seamone is an undergraduate Civil Engineering student graduating in December 2022.
-She concentrates her studies in Environmental Engineering and Hydraulics and is currently working in the lab as a CIVE470 student.
-She is working on a project to formulate the optimal procedure for the growth of the phi6 virus and then determine the optimal light conditions to kill phi6.
+Olivia Seamone completed her 470 undergraduate research project in the Loeb Lab.
+She worked on a project to formulate the optimal procedure for the growth of the phi6 virus and then determine the optimal light conditions to kill phi6.
 She has previous lab experience working on the project monitoring SARS-CoV-2 in wastewater systems in Quebec.
 She grew up in Canada, the United States, and the United Arab Emirates and her interests include surfing, writing music, and hiking.
+She is currently pursuing a master's degree at McGill.

-Şükriye Celikkol Aydin is an environmental engineer and a molecular biologist with a PhD in environmental sciences.
+Şükriye Celikkol Aydin was a research assistant in the lab's of Prof. Loeb and Prof. Frigon, working on the wastewater SARS-CoV-2 surveillance project.
+She is an environmental engineer and a molecular biologist with a PhD in environmental sciences.
 She has investigated the microbial ecology of various samples including domestic and industrial wastewater, drinking water reservoirs, lake and marine sediments, biofuels and corroded metals using microscopy, immunoimmobilization and molecular biology tools.
 She explored the relationship between nutrients, atmospheric variables and cyanobacterial bloom dynamics using metagenomics and high throughput 16S rRNA gene amplicon sequencing.
-Currently, she is working on the surveillance of SARS-CoV-2 in wastewater.
+She is currently a research associate at McGill in the Department of Civil Engineering continuing her work on pathogen detection in wastewater with the Frigon Research Group.
 Outside the lab, she enjoys hiking, playing badminton and reading about psychology.

-Carolina Perusquía Hernández is a research assistant in the lab's of Prof. Loeb and Prof. Frigon, working on the wastewater SARS-CoV-2 surveillance project.
+Carolina Perusquía Hernández was a research assistant in the lab's of Prof. Loeb and Prof. Frigon, working on the wastewater SARS-CoV-2 surveillance project.
 Her research interests are catalytic and enzymatic processes, specifially aiming to understand function-structure relationships that promote specificity and efficiency characteristic of enzymes.
 She holds a master's degree in Applied Microbiology from Institut National de la Recherche Scientifique (INRS), with a major in protein science.
 Outside the lab, she enjoys hiking, cycling, swimming, reading, and cooking.

-Betelhem (Betty) Kassa is a research assistant on the joint wastewater-based epidemiology of SARS-CoV2 project of Prof. Loeb and Prof. Frigon.
+Betelhem (Betty) Kassa was a research assistant on the joint wastewater-based epidemiology of SARS-CoV2 project of Prof. Loeb and Prof. Frigon.
 After completing her BSc in Amsterdam, the Netherlands, she received a scholarship to do her MSc. at the Institut National de la Research Scientific (INRS).
 The MSc. program was focused on environmental toxicology and pharmacology, which sparked her interest in the interactions between humans and the environment and the effects of these interactions on the health of individuals as well as the society.
 Betty has lived in three different continents, and is keen to travel more and enjoy adventurous activities.
 What she enjoys the most currently is playing peekaboo with her 1-year-old son.
 LinkedIn

 Angela Zhu is an undergraduate student in bioengineering.
 She was a SURE and NSERC URSA undergraduate researcher in the Loeb lab group where she worked on the design of a photocatalytic water treatment reactor using 3-D printing techniques and developed a protocol for the growth and inactivation of bacteriophage MS2.
 Her poster won the best student presentation award at the SURE end of summer research show case.
 She is interested in the use of nanoparticles in personalized medicine and is a member of McGill's BioDesign team.